-1. Destination Decisions:

-- The Trauma Destination Protocol (2.1) is to be used to determine the appropriate facility designation level for all trauma patients. - The Destination and Diversion Policy (8.3) is to be used to determine the appropriate facility for all patients.

-2. Age Criteria:

-• In general, a pediatric patient is any individual less than 15 years old (14 or less).
-However, individual health system guidance may change local destinations and will be included in the System Destination and Diversion Policy (8.3).

-3. Drug administration:

-- Use weight/length-based tool to identify the correct color. - Use MI-MEDIC cards (required) to identify the appropriate drug dosages.

-4. Legal decisions:

-A pediatric patient is considered to be any individual under the age of 18 who is not emancipated.
+- 1.)
+Trauma or medical condition as applies to the destination matrix, a pediatric patient is considered to be any individual less than 15 years old (14 or less). - 2.)
+Drug administration: - Use weight/length-based tool (Broselow tape required) - Use MI-Medic cards (required) - 3.)
+Legal decisions, a pediatric patient is considered to be any individual under the age of 18 who is not emancipated.

-Mi-MEDIC and Lengthen Based Measuring Tape:
+Broselow Tape:

-The MI-MEDIC color must be relayed to the emergency department during reports concerning pediatric patients.
+1.)
+The Broselow Tape color must be called in to the emergency department during radio reports concerning critical pediatric patients.
 This includes children from birth to 14 years that are 5 feet tall, or less.